The Legend of Zelda: Breath of the Wild: Reception

 Breath of the Wild received "universal acclaim", according to the review aggregator website Metacritic.
-It is the highest-rated of 2017 on Metacritic, and holds the largest number of perfect reviews of any game from any year.
+It is the highest-rated game of 2017 on Metacritic, and holds the largest number of perfect reviews of any game from any year.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics, making it the highest-rated Wii U game on the site, as well as the second-highest-rated Nintendo Switch game, surpassed only by Super Mario Odyssey (2017).
 Several critics called it a masterpiece.
 (Note: Reviewers who called the game a "masterpiece" include those of Time, Entertainment Weekly, IGN, Eurogamer, and The A.V.
 Club.)

 The open-world gameplay received praise.
 Jose Otero of IGN described it as "a masterclass in open-world design" and "a wonderful sandbox full of mystery, dangling dozens upon dozens of tantalizing things in front of you that just beg to be explored".
 GameSpot called it the most impressive game Nintendo had made, writing that it "takes designs and mechanics perfected in other games and reworks them for its own purposes to create something wholly new, but also something that still feels quintessentially like a Zelda game ...
 It's both a return to form and a leap into uncharted territory, and it exceeds expectations on both fronts".
 Edge wrote that the world was "an absolute, and unremitting, pleasure to get lost in" and that "the magic of being given all the tools in the opening hour is the knowledge that the solution to any problem is already at your disposal, and you can always change tack".
 According to Digital Trends, the ability to climb any surface and glide across the map gave players freedom of movement that "broke the genre open, pushing developers to rethink how players interact with the world" and putting extra thought into vertical design.
 In contrast to "Ubisoft-style" games that filled the map with points of interest and objectives, Breath of the Wilds free-form exploration encourages players to set their own objectives, marking the map with discoveries that serve as a record of what players have accomplished.